rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 Why should a living man complain, a man, about the punishment of his sins? ^0339

-Let us test and examine our ways, and return to the Lord! ^0340
+Let us test and examine our ways, and return to the LORD! ^0340

-Let us lift up our hearts and hands to God in heaven : ^0341
+Let us lift up our hearts and hands to God in heaven: ^0341

 We have transgressed and rebelled, and you have not forgiven. ^0342